yang3kc/llm_for_css/structured_output/README.md

 The whole script can be found in [structured_output.py](/structured_output/structured_output.py)

+Alternatively, you can also use the JSON schema to get the output as a string and parse it yourself.

+The whole script can be found in [structured_output_schema.py](/structured_output/structured_output_schema.py)

 # Additional tips

 If you are using the API from a provider that doesn't support structured output, you can still use the JSON mode to get a JSON string and parse it yourself.